The Fifth Annual Patent Law and Policy Conference

 Friday, November 1, 2013

-Two leading universities in intellectual property law from both coasts – Georgetown University Law Center and Berkeley Center for Law & Technology – have joined together to host a unique conference on the role of the courts in patent law and policy.
+Two leading universities in intellectual property law from both coasts – Georgetown University Law Center and Berkeley Center for Law & Technology – have joined together to create this program.

 Friday, November 1, 2013

 John R. Thomas, Professor of Law, Georgetown University Law Center

 9:10 – 9:40 am

 The Honorable Kathleen M. O'Malley, Circuit Judge, U.S. Court of Appeals for the Federal Circuit

 Panel 1: More Efficient Patent Litigation

 With a median cost per case of over $5 million, patent litigation has been called the "sport of kings."
 The high cost supports a patent assertion business model that demands settlements based on nuisance value rather than merits and drains resources from more productive activities.
 The panel will discuss ideas for increasing the efficiency and reducing the cost of patent litigation, including the use of litigation alternatives such as bringing patent challenges in the PTO under the AIA.

 Moderator: Peter S. Menell, Koret Professor of Law, Berkeley Law